 - No deal Brexit - risks to research funding

-On the 12th of March 2019, MPs voted against the withdrawal deal that was agreed with the European Commission, increasing the risk of the UK leaving the EU without a deal.
-On the 13th of March, MPs voted against exiting the EU without a deal.
-However, it is up to the European Commission to agree to an extension and negotiate a new deal.
+On the 12th March 2019, MPs voted against the withdrawal deal that was agreed with the European Commission, increasing the risk of the UK leaving the EU without a deal.
+On the 27th March, Parliament approved a change in the UK's departure date, from 29th March 2019 to 12th April or 22nd May, depending on whether the Government's withdrawal agreement is approved or not in the coming days.
 In these circumstances, we need to be aware of and prepare for the risk of the UK leaving the EU without a deal.

-This means that applications submitted after the 29th of March may not be considered for funding.
+This means that applications submitted after the official exit date may not be considered for funding.
 If the grant is being co-ordinated by a UK PI, it may be that the Co-ordinator must change to a PI in an eligible EU country.
 All network grants must have a minimum of three eligible EU countries, so some consortia may be at risk of being ineligible unless another EU partner is included.